-With the exception of this urban myth of a 21-gram difference, many centuries of cadaver research and autopsy have carefully examined organs, bones, nerves, brain, blood, neurochemistry and other vital body parts.
-None of these studies has found any structural or biochemical difference between a live and dead body.
+Outside of this research by Dr. MacDougall, many centuries of cadaver research and autopsy have carefully examined organs, bones, nerves, brain, blood, neurochemistry and other vital body parts.
+None of these studies has found any weight, structural or biochemical difference between a live and dead body.
 The dead body is simply missing an immeasurable element of life that once animated the body: An invisible force that gives the body personality, energy, motivation, and the will to survive.

-The life force that drives the body has never been seen under a microscope or by any other physical instrument.
-Furthermore, since this living force separates from the body at death—leaving the physical body with no life—it is obvious that this life force is not physical in nature.
+The life force that drives the body has never been seen under a microscope or by any other scientific instrument.
+Furthermore, since this living force or personality separates from the body at death—leaving the physical body with no life—it is obvious that this life force or personality is not physical in nature.